rchain-community/RChain-docs/docs/ecosystem/conferences.md

 Find here an [index of all previous RCons](/ecosystem/conferences).
 :::

-### RCon4 (March 2019)
-The next upcoming RCon will be held in the 2nd half of March 2019, somewhere in the United States.
-Local and speakers are still to be announced.

-The RCon is organised by our development partner Pyrofex.

-For more information, contact **Kelly Foster** at Pyrofex.

 ## RChain Cooperative Annual Membership Meeting

  - 2018: [RChain Annual Membership Meeting](https://www.rchain.coop/blog/rchain-annual-membership-meeting/) Oct 9, 2018